JemmaHarriganQCA/Assessment-3/journal/journal.md

 Image

 For the next part of the flowers, I attached string to the tabs of the flowers then to a slip that would evetually be glued to the arm on my servo motor.
 Meaning the arm would pull all the tabs in unison, so all the flowers could bloom.

+Image

+This took a couple of tries, but managed to fit the mirobit in, using blu-tak to hold it against the wall and also for holding the servo motor down.
+The flowers also had blu-tak to hold them in place.

+That was the completion of my project.

+Image.

 ## Reflection ##